AnnaWegmann/annawegmann.github.io/index.md

 ![drawn Anna research](./assets/images/me_blue_research.PNG){: style=" float: middle; height: 150px; " .align-center}

 I am studying language variation (e.g., how people say something as opposed to what they say) and online discussions.
 Questions I am interested in include: Do people talk in a, to them, specific *style*?
-How can style be measured?
 How does style or phrasing affect the course of a conversation?
-How does style correlate with "conversation quality"?
-What even is a good conversation?
+What are markers of a "good" conversation?
+Can we facilitate more constructive online discussions?
 And many more ...

 Discourse topics I am especially interested in are those where the participating parties have conflicting interests.
 This can be topics like climate change, pensions or the corona virus.